Close

 • The nursing home breached the owed duty of care

-• The breach in duty of care caused damages to your loved one
+• The breach in duty of care caused damage to your loved one

 In Texas, nursing homes must provide a safe environment for residents.
 There is a standard of care that staff and administration must uphold so that residents have a suitable quality of life.